boy dressed as a soldier with a foot on a box. Anxiety workbook for Christian kids

 1) Increase your kids’ emotional vocabulary

 Feelings are a little bit like a color wheel –there are some primary feelings at the center which then combine to create numerous, nuanced feelings.
 But even though there is breadth and depth to the emotional experience, most people tend to not think beyond the center of the wheel.
-And what is traditionally at the center?
+Here are some great templates to help your kids expand their emotional vocabulary.

 2) Share your own emotions with your children